 Silicon Slopes, UT

 Tech startups have a great reputation for bringing wealth and higher standards of living to their communities, and that makes communities rich with startups fertile ground for businesses of any stripe.
 Unfortunately, many of the bigger startup cities like Silicon Valley are already overly saturated.
 Silicon Slopes encompasses Salt Lake City, Provo, and Park City, and it’s making a name for itself as a promising tech capital.
-That means it’s the perfect time to invest while the iron is still hot.
+In fact, Utah is ranked third for entrepreneurship and innovation in the U.S. That means it’s the perfect time to invest while the iron is still hot.

 Oklahoma City, OK